Heartbreak Hotel (Whitney Houston song): Music video

 The "Heartbreak Hotel" music video was mainly shot at the National Hotel in Miami Beach.

-The music video to "Heartbreak Hotel" was shot in Miami Beach, Florida and was directed by Kevin Bray on January 5-6, 1999.
+The music video for "Heartbreak Hotel" was filmed in Miami Beach, Florida, on January 5–6, 1999, and was directed by Kevin Bray on January 5–6, 1999.
+The visuals were shot primarily at the National Hotel in the South Beach area of the city, with additional scenes filmed at an airport hangar.

-The video's plot was mainly showing people at a hotel in stages of duress over the end of their relationships, including Houston, who finds solace with Evans and Kelly.

-The video was mainly shot at the National Hotel as well at an airport hangar.

-Houston is shown in various glamour shots throughout the video.
-Inside the National Hotel, she is shown wearing an all-blue suit covered by a white mink coat with a bleached blond bob.

-For the outdoor scene, she wears a sleeker, shorter brown bob, a choker, a red gown and her mink.

-Houston, Evans and Kelly show up both together and in different areas alone at the hotel.

-The video is notable for Houston throwing away her mink coat at the ocean in Miami Beach and subsequently walking away.

-According to Evans, this was unscripted and the mink coat never returned ashore.
+The video's narrative follows several people at a hotel dealing with the emotional aftermath of failed relationships.
+Houston, Evans, and Kelly appear both together and separately throughout the hotel, with Houston ultimately finding solace in the company of the other two singers.
+Houston is featured in several glamour shots.
+In scenes filmed inside the National Hotel, she wears a blue suit beneath a white mink coat and sports a bleached-blond bob.
+In the outdoor scenes, she appears in a red gown with a shorter brown bob and a choker, again wearing the mink coat.
+One of the video's most notable moments occurs when Houston walks to the ocean and throws her coat into the water before walking away.
+According to Evans, the scene was unscripted, and the coat was never recovered.

-The video had a world premiere on MTV in late January 1999 and quickly enter heavy rotation on the channel and was also a frequent video on the countdown of Total Request Live.

-It ended the year as one of the top ten most watched music videos of the year and led to Houston achieving her third MTV Video Music Awards nomination for Best R&B Video.
+The video premiered on MTV in late January 1999 and subsequently entered heavy rotation on the channel.
+It was also frequently featured on Total Request Live.
+The video was among the ten most-watched music videos on MTV during 1999 and earned Houston a nomination for Best R&B Video at the 1999 MTV Video Music Awards.

 Awards and nominations

 "Heartbreak Hotel" was nominated for Best R&B Video at the 1999 MTV Video Music Awards.
 The song was also nominated for "R&B Single of the Year" at the 10th Billboard Music Awards on December 8, 1999, and for Best R&B Performance by a Duo or Group with Vocal and Best R&B Song at the 42nd Grammy Awards on February 23, 2000.
 Houston was honored with an NAACP Image Award for Outstanding Female Artist for the song at its 31st ceremony on April 6, 2000.
 It was nominated for "Favorite Single" at the 6th Blockbuster Entertainment Awards on May 9, 2000.
 On May 16, 2000, the song won the Broadcast Music Incorporated (BMI) Pop Award at its 48th ceremony.
 In 2019, the song was listed as one of the 50 best songs of the 1990s on Rolling Stone.
+That same year, it was ranked the 21st greatest song of 1999 on the same magazine.
 Spin magazine voted the song the 26th best R&B song of the 1990s.
-Featured on BET's list of Houston's 40 best songs, the network voted the duet number twenty.
+Featured on BET's list of Houston's 40 best songs, the network voted the track number twenty.